 Information about this compendium can be found here: http://L238.dsv.su.se:86/courses/IS7

 The following can be found at this address:

-Files

-The latest version of the compendium and all the files needed to complete the exercises in the compendium.
+- Files The latest version of the compendium and all the files needed to complete the exercises in the compendium. - Links Internet resources that can be helpful when working with the compendium.